 If you’re looking for LGBTQ-owned stores to put your hard-earned money where your gay mouth is, boy do we have the thing for you!
-This list highlights just some of the many stores produced by lesbian, queer and bisexual women and trans people of all genders, as that is the target audience of our website.
-I originally wrote this post in 2016 and updated it for 2022… there are a billion new queer-owned stores out there now, so this is by no means all-encompassing — but it’s a start!
+This list highlights just some of the many stores founded and led by lesbian, queer and bisexual women and/or trans people.
+(With one exception โGood Light is founded by a gay man but we included it anyhow.)
+I originally wrote this post in 2016 and have been updating it every year since โ and while many of the businesses here have remained on the list from the jump, so many have shut down and so many new ones have been added.
+We ourselves have been an independently-owned queer small business for 16 years and There’s such a wide array of companies out there now, so this list is by no means all-encompassing โ but it’s a start!

 Criteria for inclusion:

-- Store must have a website/storefront independent of etsy/society6/etc. (We have many other guides that are focused on etsy sellers!)
+- Store must have a website/storefront and that storefront must be independent of etsy/society6/etc. (We have many other guides that are focused on etsy sellers โ including this list from pride season.)

-- Store must be an independent entity, rather than merchandise for a specific musician or celebrity or magazine.
-(Except for our own obviously)
+- Store must be an independent entity, rather than merchandise for a specific musician, celebrity, musician, podcast, magazine, etc

 - Store must offer products you can order online and have delivered to your home for you to hold in your hands.

-Ash & Chess is a joyful, eye-popping stationary shop run by a queer and trans couple in Richmond, VA.
-They “create greeting cards and art prints that are bold, retro color palettes and they often use their artwork to make a political statement and to uplift the queer community.”
-You can also buy patches, t-shirts, candles and more!
+Ash & Chess is a joyful, eye-popping stationary shop run by a queer and trans couple in Kingston, NY.
+They make greeting cards, art prints and stickers in bold, retro color palettes, sharing messages that are often political and uplifting.
+They also sell patches, t-shirts, candles and more!

-Automic makes “radically wearable” jewelry for people of all genders and bodies.
+Automic makes radically hot and wearable jewelry for people of all genders and bodies.
 They hire size-inclusive, non-cis and non-white models and don’t photoshop a thing.
 All pieces are made from reclaimed gold and put in recyclable packaging.

 This “community of non-conformists, game changers, and everyday heroes changing the face of hair and beauty” sells products for short hair of all textures and apparel to go along with it.